-Fox Harrell is a researcher exploring the relationship between imaginative cognition and computation.
-His research involves developing new forms of computational narrative, gaming, social media, and related digital media based in computer science, cognitive science, and digital media arts.
+D. Fox Harrell, Ph.D., is Professor of Digital Media & Artificial Intelligence in the Comparative Media Studies Program and Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT.
+He is the director of the MIT Center for Advanced Virtuality.
+His research explores the relationship between imagination and computation and involves inventing new forms of VR, computational narrative, videogaming for social impact, and related digital media forms.
 The National Science Foundation has recognized Harrell with an NSF CAREER Award for his project “Computing for Advanced Identity Representation.”
-Harrell holds a Ph.D. in Computer Science and Cognitive Science from the University of California, San Diego.
-His other degrees include a Master’s degree in Interactive Telecommunication from New York University, and a B.F.A. in Art, B.S. in Logic and Computation (each with highest honors), and minor in Computer Science at Carnegie Mellon University.
+Dr. Harrell holds a Ph.D. in Computer Science and Cognitive Science from the University of California, San Diego.
+His other degrees include a Master’s degree in Interactive Telecommunication from New York University’s Tisch School of the Arts, and a B.S. in Logic and Computation and B.F.A. in Art (electronic and time-based media) from Carnegie Mellon University – each with highest honors.
 He has worked as an interactive television producer and as a game designer.
-His recent book is Phantasmal Media: An Approach to Imagination, Computation, and Expression (MIT Press, 2013).
+His book Phantasmal Media: An Approach to Imagination, Computation, and Expression was published by the MIT Press (2013).